 “Renewable Energy Incentives” means: (a) all federal, state, or local Tax credits or other Tax benefits associated with the construction, ownership, or production of electricity from the Facility (including credits under Sections 38, 45, 46 and 48 of the Internal Revenue Code of 1986, as amended); (b) any federal, state, or local grants, subsidies or other like benefits relating in any way to the Facility, including a cash grant available under Section 1603 of Division B of the American Recovery and Reinvestment Act of 2009, in lieu of federal Tax credits or any similar or substitute payment available under subsequently enacted federal legislation; and (c) any other form of incentive relating in any way to the Facility that is not a Green Attribute, Future Environmental Attribute, or Capacity Attribute.

-“Renewable Rate” has the meaning set forth on the Cover Sheet; provided, if the officer’s certificate provided by Seller pursuant to Section 2.2(k) states that Seller will claim a Tax Credit rate for the Facility that is higher than Seller’s assumed Tax Credit rate as set forth on the Cover Sheet, the Renewable Rate shall be reduced by (a) $[__]/MWh for each one (1) percentage point that the claimed ITC rate is above 30 percent (30%) or (b) $[__]/MWh for each $0.0005/kWh that the PTC rate is above $0.[___]/kWh.
+“Renewable Rate” has the meaning set forth on the Cover Sheet; provided, if the officer’s certificate provided by Seller pursuant to Section 2.2(k) states that Seller will claim a Tax Credit rate for the Facility that is higher than Seller’s assumed Tax Credit rate as set forth on the Cover Sheet, the Renewable Rate shall be reduced by (a) $[__]/MWh for each one (1) percentage point that the claimed ITC rate is above zero percent (0%) or (b) $[__]/MWh for each $0.0005/kWh that the PTC rate is above $0.00/kWh.

 “Replacement Energy” has the meaning set forth in Exhibit G.